-The Lower School Student Services team consists of a Year Coordinator for each year level and a Student Services Manager.
-The Upper School team consists of a Year Coordinator, a Student Services Manager and teachers who support students in Vocational Education and Training.
+The Lower School Student Services team consists of a Year Coordinator for each year level and two Student Services Managers.
+The Upper School team consists of a Year Coordinator for each year leveal, a Student Services Manager and teachers who support students in Vocational Education and Training.

 The focus for the Student Services team is to engage with all students and support Fremantle College’s positive learning environment, providing opportunities and pathways for success for all students.